Units and calories in lager

 - Mind your measures If you’re used to drinking pints of lager, try switching to smaller measures like a half pint or a small bottle instead.
 Remember to check the volume too.
 Lagers with higher ABVs have more alcohol and count for more units.
 Changing to a beer with a lower ABV will mean you can make your evening’s units go further.

-- Take the soft option Alternating soft dinks like cola, juice or water with alcohol helps stretch out your units.
+- Take the soft option Alternating soft drinks like juice or water with alcohol helps stretch out your units.
 They’ll also help hydrate you too.
 Or try swapping lager for shandy to avoid drinking so much.

-- Avoid drinking every day Give your body a good rest by making some nights each week lager-free.
+- Avoid drinking every day Many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol.
+Give your body a good rest by making some nights each week lager-free.
 Not only will it mean you feel great in the morning – your liver will thank you for it too.

 - Track your drinking over time If you choose to drink, recording exactly what you’ve drunk during the week will give you a great idea of whether you’re within the guidelines.
 MyDrinkaware our new web-based drink tracking tool is perfect for this.